 6) Take a new direction with your approach.
 If you usually start using lines, try start using shapes.
 If your approach is realism, try cubism.
 If you start with monochrome, try using color right away.
 Anything that get you away from your habit or comfort zone.

-7) Studying anatomy, just draw random part of the body as studying, something you don’t usually pay attention to.
+7) Do anatomy study, landscape study, just anything to keep you drawing and painting.
+You can also study something you don’t usually pay attention to.
 Make it a mission of studying just hands for a few days or feet or hair, ect.
 It’s always good to do some review and study.

 8) Read cool stuff that will stimulate your visual cortex.
 I usually go read Greek mythology, Hindu’s god, goddess and deities, Chinese mythology and ancient tales like “Journey to the West” or any contemporary science-fiction like Cthulhu, Dune, any zombie story.
 Then make your own vision of whatever that might be creatures, demons, etc. Watch some visually kickass movies also works.